-Tickets can be booked in person and over the phone from the box office during opening hours Monday to Friday 9am – 5pm and Saturday 9am – 1pm.
+Tickets can be booked in person and over the phone from the box office during opening hours Monday to Saturday 11:30am – 2pm.
+We are closed Sundays & Bank Holidays.
 You can also book right here using the website.
 So we don’t keep you waiting click here to immediately see what’s on.

 Please note: Once purchased tickets cannot be exchanged or refunded unless the event is cancelled and we are unable to offer a substitute event.

 Full conditions of sale can be found here.
 Please note that our Box Office is closed on Bank Holidays, and runs at reduced hours during the holiday season.